 Join us to learn about different types of vegetable gardens and discuss layout, variety choices, and growing techniques.
 Vegetable Gardening is something everyone can enjoy, from the novice to experienced gardener.
 It can be a way to bring fresh food to your table, a way to teach children where food comes from, or

 even a way to beautify your yard!
-We'll look at different types of vegetable gardens and discuss layout, variety choices and growing techniques.
+We will look at different types of vegetable gardens and discuss layout, variety choices and growing techniques.

 The Old Monkey House at Forest Park